CRMTechnologies/crmtdigital.com/content/insights/acquia-campaign-studio-a-marketing-automation-enthusiast-s-honest-review.md

 subheading = ""
 tags = []
 testimonial = ""
-title = "Acquia Campaign Studio - a Marketing Automation enthusiast’s review"
+title = "Acquia Campaign Studio - a Marketing Automation enthusiast’s honest review"

 +++
 As a marketing automation enthusiast, I am always interested to learn about technologies that can streamline and scale marketing efforts.
 So far, I've used several well-known marketing automation (MA) tools, but today I want to write about Acquia Campaign Studio and some of its main features that I absolutely love.